-Trek to Kalapathar (18,195 ft.).
-The steep ascent to the top of Kalapathar can take up to 3 hours or more but the view from here is one you are unlikely to forget.
+Hike to Kalapathar (18,195 ft.).
+The steep ascent to the top of Kalapathar can take up to 3 hours or more but the view of the South face of Everest and other mountains is one you are unlikely to forget.
+Descend to Lobuche.
 Overnight lodge.
 (All meals)

 Descend to Dughla and and take the high route over Feriche to Chukkung.
 Overnight lodge.
 (All meals)